pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "We strive for perfection and achieve excellence."
 --Angela Kirkland (Nvidia interviewer)

+"I think to realize that you were not only so wrong but so wrong in such a harmful way is a devestating thing to realize, and it's something that it's totally human to want to rebel against at every point.
+The sunk cost isn't just that they were wrong and that's embarrassing.
+The sunk cost is that they hurt someone in the process of being wrong.
+And so it's not just the misinformation, and it's not just the ego of wanting to be right: I think that people are afraid of what it means about them if they were this wrong, and that it's much easier for them to believe that there's something wrong with me to have deserved the harm that I suffered.
+And so, I think it goes to people identifying with their ideas, and, when put on the spot and even when having plain evidence put in front of them that what they believe is wrong, it feels to them like what you're saying is that they're a bad person.
+And that's why they can't grasp just the plain, hard, cold facts of it, because it's charged with emotional resonance and with a sense of it implicating them and their identity and who they imagine themselves to be as people."
+--Amanda Knox, on *Making Sense* #345, ~1:20:00 in

 "You have to be smarter than the job you're doing."
 --Děda Anatoli Komarov